Examining and expanding on the concept of ‘privilege’ through the lens of the Hydra model

 Fully understanding both the privileges and fragilities discussed above demands embracing the concept ‘micro-aggressions’.
 Those not having one or more of the Hydra’s privileging statuses tend to endure small (and oft times not-so-small) affronts to their personhood and dignity.
 Though popularized and arguably trivialized the by American entertainment icon Taylor Swift, the phrase “death by a thousand cuts” describes an ancient form of torture called ‘Lingchi“ practiced in China.
 Each micro-aggression takes a small toll, but a thousand of these psychological cuts over time can have profound, even fatal consequences.
 In recent decades there have been many medical studies examining the connection between racial micro-aggressions and compromised health among BIPOC.

-Just the opposite, those having privileges may be constantly enjoying micro-affirmations.
+Just the opposite of microaggressions, those having privileges may be constantly enjoying micro-affirmations.
 As an exercise it will be useful to reflect on the following questions:

 - Do you enjoy micro-affirmations based on your privileged statuses?

 - For those multi-privileged, which specific privileges seems to garner the most mirco-affirmations and in what settings do these occur?

 - What micro-aggressions do you endure on account of a lack of privileged statuses?

 - For those with multiple marginalized statuses, which particular marginalized status seems to generate the most micro-aggressions and in what settings?

 - To what extent are you aware that you are on the receiving end of micro-aggressions?

 - To what extent are you aware that you are on the receiving end of micro-affirmations?